LLNL/axom/src/components/sidre/docs/sphinx/group.rst

 summarized below.
 For more details on View concepts and operations, please see :ref:`view-label`.

+.. note:: Methods that access Views by index work only with the
+          Views owned by the current Group because an id has no meaning outside of the indexing of the current group.
+None of these methods is marked with 'Child' in its name.

+Create Views
+^^^^^^^^^^^^^

  * Create a View in the Group with a name only.
  * Create a View in the Group with a name and data description.
  * Create a View in the Group with a name and with a Buffer attached.
 The